 I graduated from Cambridge in 2013, with the B.A. and M.Eng. degrees awarded with Distinction and the AT&T Prize for achieving the best overall final-year performance of students in the Electrical and Information Engineering areas.

-I began my DPhil (aka PhD) at the University of Oxford’s Institute of Biomedical Engineering as a student of Balliol College, Oxford.
+I began my DPhil (PhD) at the University of Oxford’s Institute of Biomedical Engineering as a student of Balliol College, Oxford.
 I was supervised by the Institute’s director, Professor Alison Noble, and worked on the application of machine learning techniques to medical ultrasound.
 In particular I was working to develop software that can develop an understanding of video streams of 2D ultrasound data of the fetal heart.
 I successfully defended my DPhil thesis in July 2017.

-Outside of work, I enjoy badminton, running, skiing and climbing.
+Outside of work, I enjoy badminton, running, skiing, and climbing.

 You can find my short form CV here.